geoffrey4444/SXSCatalogExamples/README.md

 The repo contains the following notebooks:
   * `sxs_catalog_download_example.ipynb` -- how to download and interact with catalog data
   * `sxs_metadata_example.ipynb` -- how to download and manipulate zenodo metadata
+  * `sxs_arxiv_metadata_example.ipynb` -- how to download and manipulate sxs metadata included in arXiv:1904.04831

 Please send questions to questions@black-holes.org.